Licensed professionals can receive the latest Listerine clinical information and patient resources.

 THE SYMBOL OF TRUST.

-The ADA Seal of Acceptance has been the leading mark of dental product safety and efficacy for 90 years AND HAS STRICT GUIDELINES TO ACHIEVE BEFORE THE ADA SEAL IS APPROVED.
+The ADA Seal of Acceptance has been the leading mark of dental product safety and efficacy for 90 years AND HAS STRICT GUIDELINES THAT MUST BE ADHERED TO BEFORE THE ADA SEAL IS AWARDED.

 Another important guidance tool for dental research is The Good Clinical Practice (GCP) guidance, published by the HHS and the FDA.
 GCP is a highly respected international ethical and scientific quality standard used in clinical trials.